chfanghr/calculator/README.md

 - [ ] Benchmark

 ## Note: When you failed to build....
-* Check if your compiler/tools meet the requirements
+* Check if your compiler/tools meet the requirements.
 * If you're on Windows....
 Sorry, I cannot help you cause I have no machine running Windows...
+* It's tested that this project can be built and run on Windows in cygwin.
 * Any way, feel free to open an issue, but please post the full detail%)....

 ## LICENSE